DevExpress-Examples/wpf-heatmap-bind-to-data-source/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to Create a Heatmap Chart Based on a Data Source
+# Chart for WPF - Create a Heatmap Chart Based on a Data Source

 This example shows how to create a heatmap and bind it to a data source.
 In this example, the heatmap obtains data from an XML file.